Canada Remembers air show flies into new venue - Saskatoon | Globalnews.ca

 “Training is fun, but this is amazing, just to see what we’re capable of and show the people what the army is capable of,” Skyhawks demonstrator Sergeant Simon Laprade said.

-Organizers say there are still tickets available for Sunday’s show at Saskatoon Shell Stations.
+Organizers said there are still tickets available for Sunday’s show at Saskatoon’s Shell gas stations.

 © 2017 Global News, a division of Corus Entertainment Inc.